 by Dave Waddell

-(Ed. note: This is part II in a three-part series on investigative video that was obtained through Public Records Act requests and with the help of the writer’s attorney.
-Read part I here.)
+(Editor: This is part 2 in a three-part series on newly released documents and video obtained through Public Records Act requests and with the help of an attorney.
+Read part 1 here.)

 A Butte County sheriff’s deputy had both his hands on the flailing, severely wounded Tyler Rushing and was about to “sweep” him to the floor when Chico police Sgt.
 Scott Ruppel rushed forward and shot Rushing twice at nearly point blank range.